boldflight/BibleConverter/test_EPUB/output/ex.md

 [14] The Israelite foremen whom Pharaoh’s slave masters had set over them were beaten and were asked, “Why did you not complete your requirement for brickmaking as in the past—both yesterday and today?”
 [15] The Israelite foremen went and cried out to Pharaoh, “Why are you treating your servants this way?
 [16] No straw is given to your servants, but we are told, ‘Make bricks!’
 Your servants are even being beaten, but the fault is with your people.”
 [17] But Pharaoh replied, “You are slackers!
 Slackers!
-That is why you are saying, ‘Let us go sacrifice to the Lord.’”
+That is why you are saying, ‘Let us go sacrifice to the **Lord**.’”
 [18] So now, get back to work!
 You will not be given straw, but you must still produce your quota of bricks!”
 [19] The Israelite foremen saw that they were in trouble when they were told, “You must not reduce the daily quota of your bricks.”
-[20] When they went out from Pharaoh, they encountered Moses and Aaron standing there to meet them, [21] and they said to them, “May the Lord look on you and judge, because you have made us stink in the opinion of Pharaoh and his servants, so that you have given them an excuse to kill us!”
+[20] When they went out from Pharaoh, they encountered Moses and Aaron standing there to meet them, [21] and they said to them, “May the **Lord** look on you and judge, because you have made us stink in the opinion of Pharaoh and his servants, so that you have given them an excuse to kill us!”

 ### The Assurance of Deliverance

-[22] Moses returned to the Lord, and said, “Lord, why have you caused trouble for this people?
+[22] Moses returned to the **Lord**, and said, “Lord, why have you caused trouble for this people?
 Why did you ever send me?
 [23] From the time I went to speak to Pharaoh in your name, he has caused trouble for this people, and you have certainly not rescued them!”

 ## Chapter 6

-[1] Then the Lord said to Moses, “Now you will see what I will do to Pharaoh, for compelled by my strong hand he will release them, and by my strong hand he will drive them out of his land.”
+[1] Then the **Lord** said to Moses, “Now you will see what I will do to Pharaoh, for compelled by my strong hand he will release them, and by my strong hand he will drive them out of his land.”
-[2] God spoke to Moses and said to him, “I am the Lord.
+[2] God spoke to Moses and said to him, “I am the **Lord**.
-[3] I appeared to Abraham, to Isaac, and to Jacob as God Almighty, but by my name ‘the Lord’ I was not known to them.
+[3] I appeared to Abraham, to Isaac, and to Jacob as God Almighty, but by my name ‘the **Lord**’ I was not known to them.
 [4] I also established my covenant with them to give them the land of Canaan, where they were living as resident foreigners.
 [5] I have also heard the groaning of the Israelites, whom the Egyptians are enslaving, and I have remembered my covenant.
-[6] Therefore, tell the Israelites, ‘I am the Lord.
+[6] Therefore, tell the Israelites, ‘I am the **Lord**.
 I will bring you out from your enslavement to the Egyptians, I will rescue you from the hard labor they impose, and I will redeem you with an outstretched arm and with great judgments.
 [7] I will take you to myself for a people, and I will be your God.
-Then you will know that I am the Lord your God, who brought you out from your enslavement to the Egyptians.
+Then you will know that I am the **Lord** your God, who brought you out from your enslavement to the Egyptians.
 [8] I will bring you to the land I swore to give to Abraham, to Isaac, and to Jacob—and I will give it to you as a possession.
-I am the Lord.’”
+I am the **Lord**.’”
 [9] Moses told this to the Israelites, but they did not listen to him because of their discouragement and hard labor.
-[10] Then the Lord said to Moses,
+[10] Then the **Lord** said to Moses,
 [11] “Go, tell Pharaoh king of Egypt that he must release the Israelites from his land.”
-[12] But Moses replied to the Lord, “If the Israelites did not listen to me, then how will Pharaoh listen to me, since I speak with difficulty?”
+[12] But Moses replied to the **Lord**, “If the Israelites did not listen to me, then how will Pharaoh listen to me, since I speak with difficulty?”
-[13] The Lord spoke to Moses and Aaron and gave them a charge for the Israelites and Pharaoh king of Egypt to bring the Israelites out of the land of Egypt.
+[13] The **Lord** spoke to Moses and Aaron and gave them a charge for the Israelites and Pharaoh king of Egypt to bring the Israelites out of the land of Egypt.

 ### The Ancestry of Moses and Aaron